Historic Churchyard Tour of St Michael’s

 Scheduled Tours: Standard £10, Children and Concessions £8, Family (2 adults and 2 children) £28

-Private tour prices vary depending on group size, please get in touch for more info.
+For private tour prices, please get in touch for more info.

 A donation from each tour will be given to St. Michael’s Church